soeminnminn/SulfurKeyboard/README.md

 - Suggestion for Myanmar Language.
 - And more....

+## Download

+You can get it from [Google Play](https://play.google.com/store/apps/details?id=com.s16.inputmethod.skeyboard).

 ## Change Log

+#### Version 1.5.3.0
+- Fix Settings Not open error.
+- Fix Emoji keyboard view not work on some devices.

 #### Version 1.5.0.0
 - Change Package name to "com.s16.inputmethod.skeyboard"